dotnet/linker/docs/error-codes.md

 #### `IL1013`: Error processing 'XML document location': 'XmlException'

 - There was an error processing 'XML document location' xml file.
-The most likely reason for this is that the descriptor file has syntactical errors.
+The most likely reason for this is that the XML file has syntactical errors.

 #### `IL1014`: Failed to process 'XML document location`.
 Unsupported value for featuredefault attribute

-- The substitution or descriptor in 'XML document location' contains a 'featuredefault' attribute with an invalid value.
+- Element in 'XML document location' contains a 'featuredefault' attribute with an invalid value.
 This attribute only supports the true value, to indicate that this is the default behavior for a feature when a value is not given.

 ----
 ## Warning Codes